 Important: We recommend NOT TO TAKE the first cheap rental service you can find.
 They WILL take your money one way or the other.
 We had some bad experience here.

-We tested SIXT rental car for renting our car in Menorca.
+We tested SIXT rental car with Discover Car Hire for renting our car in Menorca.

 A very professional service with fantastic cars to choose from.